-Steps you can take to properly position yourself away from the air bag:
+To properly position yourself away from the air bag:

-- Move your seat to the rear as far as you can while still reaching the pedals comfortably. - Recline the seat slightly (one or two degrees) from the upright position.
+- Move your seat to the rear as far as you can while still reaching the pedals comfortably. - Recline the seat slightly one or two degrees from the upright position.

 Do not put anything on or over the air bag module.
 Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso causing serious injury.